-I order my groceries from FreshDirect, the online grocery store that makes food shopping incredibly easy — here’s what it’s like and how to save up to $50 on your first order
+I order my groceries from FreshDirect, the online grocery store that makes food shopping incredibly easy — here’s what it’s like

 - To avoid carrying 40 pounds of food home from the grocery store and irritating my back, I started using FreshDirect, an online grocery store that delivers food right to my door.

-- Here’s everything you need to know about how FreshDirect works, what it costs, how I deal with not being able to touch or see my food before buying it, and how to save up to $50 on your first order.
+- Here’s everything you need to know about how FreshDirect works, what it costs, and how I deal with not being able to touch or see my food before buying it.

-- Now through February 29, new FreshDirect customers can take $25 off their first order of $50 or more with code “LOVE25”, or take $50 off their first order of $99 or more with code “LOVE50”.
+- Now through March 31, new customers will receive $25 off their first order of $50 or more with the code “SPRING25”.

+- Due to the novel coronavirus, many online grocery delivery services are experiencing delays fulfilling and shipping orders, as well as low inventory for some products.
+Be sure to keep these factors in mind if you choose to shop at FreshDirect right now.

 - See more: The best grocery delivery in NYC

 I don’t hate grocery shopping.
-Quite the opposite actually – I love leisurely strolling through aisles, trying to follow my meticulously curated grocery list while simultaneously allowing myself to get distracted and inspired by everything that’s not on it.
+Quite the opposite actually – I love strolling through the aisles, trying to follow my meticulously curated grocery list while simultaneously allowing myself to get distracted and inspired by everything that’s not on it.

 Sadly, once I moved to an overpopulated city like New York, this relaxed Sunday afternoon ideal became a perfect pipe dream.

 Grocery shopping in Williamsburg, Brooklyn is terrible.
-I can’t get through the produce section without my cart getting hit or my vegetables being blocked by boxes to be unloaded, and after having to weave my way through a hundred people shoved into narrow aisles of a small store, I have to carry home 40 pounds of food.
-It’s not ideal – especially for someone who has back problems (and who grocery shops for a two-person household).
+I can’t get through the produce section without my cart getting hit or my vegetables being blocked by boxes to be unloaded, and after having to weave my way through a hundred people shoved into the narrow aisles of a small store, I have to carry home 40 pounds of food.
+It’s not ideal – especially for someone who has back problems and who grocery shops for a two-person household.

 I use FreshDirect, an online grocery delivery service that has helped me save both money and time